 Establish pilot projects for marine debris collection sites at public beaches (e.g. wooden box with bags inside, information about marine debris inside, provide collection and drop off location)

-Explore means to reduce contributions of cleanup debris to landfills ACTION 6
+Explore means to reduce contributions of cleanup debris to landfills

+Engage with waste management associations for industry input.

+ACTION 6

-Establish an exchange platform to share information on location of hotspots, including from fishers, scuba diver surveys and sea-bed imaging, and to share experiences in marine litter removal on beaches, riverbanks, seafloor, the water column and sea surface areas, as well as ports and inland waterways.
+Establish an exchange platform to share information on location of hotspots, including from fishers, SCUBA diver surveys and sea-bed imaging, and to share experiences in marine litter removal on beaches, riverbanks, seafloor, the water column and sea surface areas, as well as ports and inland waterways.

-Note: Is this repetitive of previous actions?
+Note: Is this repetitive of previous actions (Strategic Action 40, Action 4)?

 ACTION 7

-Consider strengtheningstrengtheningstrengtheningstrengtheningsingstrengtheningstrengtheningstrengthening anti-littering campaigns and associated penalties, particularly in ecologically sensitive and culturally important areas.
+Strengthen anti-littering campaigns and associated penalties, particularly in ecologically sensitive and culturally important areas.

 ACTION 8